ARMmbed/mbed-os-5-docs/docs/tutorials/how_to_document.md

 ### Additional notes

-Doxygen is the core of the documentation generation in the mbed ecosystem:
+Doxygen is the core of the documentation generation in the Arm Mbed ecosystem:

 * Doxygen is compatible with Javadoc and other documentation styles.
 Refer to the [Doxygen manual](http://www.stack.nl/~dimitri/doxygen/manual.html) for more information.